yaneproger/C/exercises270823/manual.md

 * git merge "branch name" - merges branch with "branch name" with current branch
 * git checkout - Switching branches and restoring working tree files
 * git branch -v -a - displaying branches with all info
+* git fetch --all - fetches all remotes